 DECA(LEGAL) - LEAVES AND ABSENCES: FAMILY AND MEDICAL LEAVE

-Note: This policy summarizes the Family and Medical Leave Act (FMLA) and implementing regulations, including FML for an employee seeking leave because of a relative's military service.
+Note: This policy summarizes the Family and Medical Leave Act (FMLA) and implementing regulations, including family and medical leave for an employee seeking leave because of a relative's military service.
 For provisions on leaves in general, see DEC.
 For provisions addressing leave for an employee's military service, see DECB.

-All public elementary and secondary schools are "covered employers" under the FMLA, without regard to the number of employees employed.
-The term "employer" includes any person who acts directly or indirectly in the interest of a district to any of the district's employees.
+Public agencies, including college districts, are "covered employers", without regard to the number of employees employed.
+Employers covered by the FMLA include any person who acting, directly or indirectly, in the interest of a covered employer to any of the employees of the public agency employer.
 29 U.S.C.
-2611(4), 2618(a); 29 C.F.R.
-825.104(a)
+2611(4); 29 C.F.R.
+825.102, .104(a)

-- Has been employed by a district for at least 1,250 hours of service during the 12-months immediately preceding the commencement of leave; and
+- Has been employed for at least 1,250 hours of service with such employer during the 12 months immediately preceding the commencement of leave; and

-- Is employed at a worksite where 50 or more employees are employed by the district within 75 miles of that worksite.
+- Is employed at a worksite where 50 or more employees are employed by the employer within 75 miles of that worksite.